Nigerian Electricity Regulatory Commission: Reform of electricity sector in Nigeria

 NERC regulates over 40 licensees in Nigeria.
 It is also responsible for permitting the construction of network of transmission lines by the Transmission Company of Nigeria, the transmission monopoly in Nigeria formed as a successor company of the PHCN.
 NERC works closely with the Nigerian Ministry of Environment and other related bodies in reviewing the safety, security and environmental impacts of proposed power plants and transmission networks.

 In November 2013, Nigeria auctioned off 6 power plants, one belonging to Tony Elumelu, chairman of Heirs Holdings.
 Nigeria will need 170,000MW per day for its 174 million people.
-Transmission lines are outdated, ineffective, and power is stolen from electric poles, since metering does not exist.
+Transmission lines are outdated, ineffective, and power is stolen from electric poles, due to inadequate prepaid metering.

 Board of Commissioners

 A new set of commissioners were sworn into office on February 7, 2017, filling a vacuum that had existed from December 2015 when the term of the last Board led by Mr. Sam Amadi expired.
 Sam Amadi served as Chairman/CEO of the Commission from December 18, 2010 to December 2015.
 During the 14 month vacuum, Anthony Akah acted as Chairman/CEO of the Commission.
 Sam Amadi is the publisher of "Privatization and public good: The rule of law challenge” and tried to reposition NERC after a two-year period of controversy, midwifed by the suspension and then removal of the first Board of Commissioners, led by Dr. Owan.

 Amadi and his team invited 'Distinguished Personalities' for Breakfast Series' lectures at the commission headquarters, including Nasir Ahmad el-Rufai and the former Corps Marshall of the Federal Road Safety Corps, Mr. Osita Chidoka.

 The other Commissioners who served with Sam Amadi are: